Chihuahua (dog breed)

 The Chihuahua or Chihuahueño is a Mexican breed of toy dog.
-It is named for the Mexican state of Chihuahua and is among the smallest of all dog breeds.
-It is usually kept as a companion animal or for showing.
+It is named after the Mexican state of Chihuahua and is one of the smallest dog breeds in the world.
+It is usually kept as a companion animal.

 History

-DNA studies suggest that native American dogs entered North America from Siberia roughly 10,000 years ago, and were then isolated for some 9000 years until the arrival of the first Europeans; these pre-contact dogs exhibited a unique genetic signature that is now almost gone.
+DNA studies suggest that native American dogs entered North America from Siberia approximately 10,000 years ago, and were then isolated from other breeds for some 9,000 years until the arrival of the first Europeans; these pre-contact dogs exhibited a unique genetic signature that is now almost gone.
 A study based on sequencing of ancient dog genomes, published in 2020, suggests that this pre-colonial ancestry survives in two Mexican breeds, to the extent of about 4% in the Chihuahua (and some 3% in the Xoloitzcuintli).
+Other studies have suggested that the pre-colonial ancestry of the Chihuahua may be as high as 70%.

 Colonial records refer to small, nearly hairless dogs at the beginning of the nineteenth century; one claims that sixteenth-century conquistadores found them plentiful in the region later known as Chihuahua.
 In a letter written in 1520, Hernan Cortés wrote that the Aztecs raised and sold little dogs as food.

 The American Kennel Club first registered a Chihuahua in 1904, Midget, owned by H. Raynor of Texas.

 Characteristics

-Chihuahuas are the smallest breed recognized by some kennel clubs.
-Current breed standards defined by registries specify an "apple-head" or "apple-dome" skull conformation.
-Chihuahuas occur in virtually any color combination, from solid to marked or splashed.
+Chihuahua breed standards specify an "apple-shaped" skull, also referred to as an "apple-dome" conformation.
+Chihuahuas can appear in almost any coat color or pattern, ranging from solid to marked or splashed, meaning the coat has an underlying darker color with scattered lighter patches.
 Apple-dome Chihuahuas have large, round eyes and large, erect ears, set in a high, dramatically rounded skull.
-The stop is well defined, forming a near-90-degree angle where the muzzle meets the skull.
+Chihuahuas have a feature on their heads called the molera, which is a soft spot much like the fontanel found in human infants.
+It can be hard to see but is easy to feel by touch.
+The stop is well defined, forming a near 90-degree angle where the muzzle meets the skull.
 Dogs of the older "deer" type, with a flat-topped head, more widely set eyes, larger ears, and longer, more slender legs, may still be registered, but the deer head is not considered a separate type in competition and a deer-head dog's digression from the breed standard is considered a fault.